HankB/HA-host-monitor/README.md

 # HA-host-monitor

+(Home Automation host monitor)

-Monitor hosts to detect when one drops out.
+Monitor hosts that publish to an MQTT server to detect when one drops out.
+(It will be useful to understand MQTT and related terminology.)

 ## Strategy